The Project is Progressing:

-The Proposal is to setup 10 Regional Public Banks and a Central Service Provider (CSP) for the banks.
+The Proposal is to setup 10 Regional Public Banks in the 26 Counties and a Central Service Provider (CSP) for the banks.
 The CSP will be setup first, it will provide all IT, MIT, Product Design, Auditing Services etc. for the banks.

 The plan is to initially setup the CSP and two or four pilot Regional Public Banks which will be used to refine and perfect the business model.
 The remaining banks will be established over the following years.

 Hundreds of Post Offices are under threat of being closed very soon if some drastic measures are not taken.
 An Post has demonstrated its commitment to getting involved in full-service community banking so the infrastructure and expertise are readily available.
 We believe An Post needs to pursue a model similar to the KiwiBank (Post Office Banking), established in New Zealand in 2002, and now phenomenally successful.